Article about casing design considerations for wireless marine monitoring environments.

 One reason is the fact that the sea is salty.
-This means that the casings for the monitoring equipment must not only be watertight, but also be made from a material that will not easily corrode, such as marine grade stainless steel, or plastic (a good resource for more information on marine plastics is here
+This means that the casings for the wireless marine monitoring equipment must not only be watertight, but also be made from a material that will not easily corrode, such as marine grade stainless steel, or plastic (a good resource for more information on marine plastics is here

 Ingress Protection (IP) Ratings of ‘off the shelf’ casings should be checked and considered before purchasing an pre-made solution.
 For example an IP54 gives: Limited protection against dust ingress.

 (no harmful deposit), and Protected against splash water from any direction.

 Therefore IP54 would not be suitable for a device or product that is going to be submerged for periods of time.
 IP68 which gives: Totally protected against dust ingress, and Protected against long, durable periods of immersion in water.

 Choosing to have a custom made casing for your product has a number of advantages:

 Firstly, with product branding.
 Having a custom designed and manufactured casing distinguishes and differentiates your product from the competition, and a well designed casing can give your product competitive advantage.

 Secondly, by designing a custom made case you can create a more efficient product.

 a) Space and weight saving can be achieved by eliminating extra space that is available in a pre-designed casing.
 This could well have cost savings, due to less materials being used in its manufacture.
 This is especially true in mass production, due to production economies of scale factors.

 b) Greater product usability.
 The user experience, (or UX experience) is important in all products, but particularly in the marine environment where harsh conditions demand easy handling and operation in challenging conditions.
 A custom casing can be made easier to hold (for portable equipment), and not drop overboard!